-Suffolk University requires that all faculty, students, staff, and guests observe all federal, state, and local laws as well as University policies pertaining to alcoholic beverages, illegal drugs, and controlled substances.
-It is the responsibility of all members of the University community to be familiar with, and to comply with applicable laws.
+Suffolk University requires that students and staff observe of all laws and regulations pertaining to alcoholic beverages, illegal drugs, and controlled substances as outlined in the statutes and laws of Spain.
+It is the responsibility of all members of the University community to be familiar with and to comply with these laws.